 Value Increase and Value Capture: TH 610 Case Study

-Principal Investigator(s):
+Principal Investigator

-Zhirong Zhao, Former U of M Faculty, Humphrey School of Public Affairs
+• Zhirong Zhao, Former U of M Faculty, Humphrey School of Public Affairs

-As a natural extension of University of Minnesota value capture study in 2009, this project demonstrates the application of value-capture strategies to supplement transportation funding for the completion of TH-610.
-Using spatial and regression analysis, the researchers estimate that the completion of TH-610, with two additional exits, would lead to a significant growth in assessed property value, including about $12 million in land value and $5 million in buildings.
-That growth would result in about $4.3 million in property tax capacity and about $1 million in annual property tax revenue.
-With multiple scenarios of hypothetical value-capture designs, the researchers estimate the revenue potential of value capture would range from about $12 million to about $37 million, which could be used to supplement project finance to expedite the completion of TH-610.
+As a natural extension of University of Minnesota value capture study in 2009, this project demonstrates the application of value-capture strategies to supplement transportation funding for the completion of TH-610 in Maple Grove, Minnesota.
+Using spatial and regression analysis, we estimate that the completion of TH-610, with two additional exits, would lead to a significant growth in assessed property value, including about $12 million in land value and $5 million in buildings.
+The growth would result in about $4.3 million in property tax capacity, and about $1 million in annual property tax revenue.
+With multiple scenarios of hypothetical value-capture designs, we estimate the revenue potential of value capture would range from about $12 million to about $37 million, which could be used to supplement project finance to expedite the completion of TH-610.

-Project details:
+Project Details

 • Project number: 2013006